 Many car accidents, especially a rear-end collision, can cause serious upper and lower back injuries.
 The back is a very sensitive area and the sudden impact can create serious complications to one’s physical health.
 At the point of impact, the inertia causes the driver and passengers to move in the same direction that the car was hit.
-It’s simple physics, but until you’ve actually been involved in this type of car crash, it’s difficult to imagine just how catastrophic they can be.
-Safety equipment like seatbelts and airbags are there for your protection, but when your movement is forced to stop short, it places an enormous amount of pressure on the victim’s upper and lower back.
+Until you’ve actually been involved car crash like this, it’s difficult to imagine how catastrophic they can be.
+Safety equipment like seatbelts and airbags are there for your protection.
+However, an enormous amount of pressure is placed on the victim’s upper and lower back when their movement is forced to stop short.
 If you’ve suffered upper or lower back pain after a car accident, contact the best Albuquerque personal injury lawyer right away.

 Common Types Of Back Pain After A Car Accident

-Whiplash is by far the most common neck and back injury caused by a car accident, with more than 3 million new cases reported each year.
+Whiplash is the most common neck and back injury caused by a car accident.
+In fact, more than 3 million new cases are reported each year.
 Over half of whiplash cases show chronic symptoms, and about 1 in 10 people who suffer whiplash are permanently disabled as a result.